 - In addition, in the retold story of the thirteenth cycle, Bartz is still using the attacks of the heroes not in the 13th war.
-Unlike the former, this one is actually lampshaded; apparently Bartz found the weapons besides him when the war began, and even he doesn't know how he knows these attacks.
+Unlike the former, this one is actually lampshaded; apparently Bartz found the weapons beside him when the war began, and even he doesn't know how he knows these attacks.

 - At least in part a Justified Trope; he mentions in the Shade Impulse remake that he thought he was mimicing the Manikins when using the 012 moves, but comes to suspect he used to know who those Manikins were based on.

 - Vocal Evolution: Jason Spisak sounds a bit higher-pitched in Dissidia 012.
 The difference is pretty jarring when Bartz uses the same voice clips from the first game during Light to All cutscenes, but then goes back to a higher-pitched voice when using his new attacks.
 Not to mention his near-perfect mimicry of Lightning and Yuna's voices...